Best pianos for beginners

 If you have the space for something a little larger, then your next step would be the small to medium grand piano range.
 Whilst you might not think of this as a piano for beginners, these models are an investment and provide scope to progress beyond being a beginner.

 Digital pianos offer excellent sound combined with modern-day convenience.
-Being digital, there are no strings which means you don’t need to worry about tuning.
+Being digital, there are no strings, which means you don’t need to worry about tuning.
 And with no strings to house, digital pianos are typically much more compact, lightweight and portable – an advantage if you need to move about for lessons.

 Other popular benefits of digital pianos for beginners are the additional options of volume control and plugging in headphones – ideal for learners who are unlikely to hit the right note first time!